carbon-language/carbon-lang/clang/docs/ShadowCallStack.rst

 memory accesses.

 `Return Flow Guard`_ is a pure software implementation of shadow call stacks on x86_64.
-It is similar to the ShadowCallStack x86_64 implementation but trades off higher memory usage for a shorter prologue and epilogue.
-Like x86_64 ShadowCallStack, it is inherently racy due to the architecture's use of the stack for calls and returns.
+Like the previous implementation of ShadowCallStack on x86_64, it is inherently racy due to the architecture's use of the stack for calls and returns.

 Intel `Control-flow Enforcement Technology`_ (CET) is a proposed hardware extension that would add native support to use a shadow stack to store/check